ARMSFA1/Devops-2020/ReadMe.md

 [goals-pie.png]

 I've been given of writing a powershell script.
 The script in question will be required to indentify if a computer has been idle for five or more minutes and then shut it down.
 This will then be deployed across our micro-machines.
+Talk about how you researched micro machines

+write about the code you have, what it does, how it works and what the display is.
+List out work still to do on the task/next step forward

+#### Week Three

+##### Summary

+I've begun work on my idle script.
+Currently, it's only been tested on the one PC but seems to be completely operational.
+In it's testing phase, it fires off ten tests at random intervials apart (1-10 seconds), which then list the last time and date that a user interacted with the system and then in turn how long it's been since then, going as precise as seconds.
+When detecting that the idle time has elapsed a specifific time value since being in use, it will then shut down.
+The struggle for this moving forward will be to work out how effective this is on a long term basis and if it will incorrectly shutdown the VM's it's supposed to work on.

+I will need to host a VM to continue my work, as there's currently too much guessing work at the current level to be doing anything effective.

+Additionally, I've spoken with my team mates in Devop's and made sure to let them know that if they have any scripting needs moving forward to please get in contact with me, as more often than not, I expect I won't have any specific singular job that I am working towards.